quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ignore Order:

 : An 8-bit field representing a boolean truth value.
-This field can be set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).
+This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).
   The value of this field MUST be 0x00 (representing `false`) or 0x01